 Involvement in ST is associated with numerous physical and psychological health effects.
-Victims of ST are at increased risk of injury, sexual assault, infectious diseases, substance misuse, malnutrition, major depression, anxiety, posttraumatic stress disorder (PTSD), and suicide.3,5 Due to the physical health consequences of involvement in ST, many victims seek medical care, but few are identified as ST victims due to the lack of provider awareness and unavailability of a formal screening tool to identify victims.
-Additionally, while ST victims who are identified may receive the necessary medical care, mental health issues may remain unaddressed.3 By educating providers to screen for ST and manage the potential mental health sequelae, victims could be identified earlier for improved health outcomes.
-This article provides an overview of best practices should a primary care provider identify an individual currently being trafficked or treat a survivor of trafficking.
+Victims of ST are at increased risk of injury, sexual assault, infectious diseases, substance misuse, malnutrition, major depression, anxiety, posttraumatic stress disorder (PTSD), and suicide.
+Due to the physical health consequences of involvement in ST, many victims seek medical care, but few are identified as ST victims due to the lack of provider awareness and unavailability of a formal screening tool to identify victims.

+Additionally, while ST victims who are identified may receive the necessary medical care, mental health issues may remain unaddressed.
+By educating providers to screen for ST and manage the potential mental health sequelae, victims could be identified earlier for improved health outcomes.
+This article provides an overview of best practices for healthcare professionals to identify an individual currently being trafficked or care for a survivor of trafficking.